* Fed decision due Wednesday afternoon

 By Yashaswini Swamynathan

-March 14 (Reuters) - U.S. stocks looked set to open marginally lower on Tuesday as investors fixed their sights on the outcome of a meeting where the Federal Reserve is widely expected to raise interest rates for the first time this year.
+March 14 (Reuters) - U.S. stocks slipped at the open on Tuesday as investors fixed their sights on the outcome of a meeting where the Federal Reserve is widely expected to raise interest rates for the first time this year.

 The Fed meets over two days starting Tuesday, with traders pricing in a 90 percent chance of a quarter point rate hike as inflation picks up and the labor market shows solid strength.

-The Fed’s statement is due at 2:00 p.m.
+The central bank’s statement is due at 2:00 p.m.
 ET on Wednesday, which will be followed by Fed Chair Janet Yellen’s press conference.

 “Ahead of a major data point like the Fed, you typically don’t see big investors move sharply in one way or the other,” said Adam Sarhan, chief executive officer at 50 Park Investments in Florida.